matt-komm/stpol/doc/func.md

 ## `stpol.stable.tchan.specjet1`

-The jet taken to be from the recoling light quark.
+The jet taken to be from the recoiling light quark.
 Used for the spin basis.

 * `pt, eta, phi, mass (float)`
 * `mvaid (float)`